 (4) Let $M$ be a $\text{h}$-finite $\sigma$-invariant separable extension of $\widetilde{K}$ which is regular over $K$.
 Then $M$ is algebraically unramified over $\widetilde{K}$. \end{lem}

-\begin{proof} Since $\widetilde{F}$ is transformally algebraic over $F$, it can be written as the directed union of difference field extensions of finite algebraic transcendence degree.
+\begin{proof} First we claim that the valuation on $\widetilde{F}$ is uniquely determined, namely it must have the trivial valuation.
+Since $\widetilde{F}$ is transformally algebraic over $F$, it can be written as the directed union of difference field extensions of finite algebraic transcendence degree.
 By Abhyankar's inequality, the valuation group of each of these is of finite rational rank as an abstract abelian group.
 Since no ordered transformal module is of finite rational rank other than the zero module, we find that $\widetilde{F}$ is the directed union of trivially valued fields, and is therefore itself trivially valued.

 Furthermore, we assert that whenever $\widetilde{F}$ and $K$ are jointly embedded over $F$ in a third model of $\VFA$, then they are linearly disjoint over $F$ in that extension.
 For suppose given a nontrivial linear combination $\sum a_{i}b_{i}=0$ where $a_{i}\in\widetilde{F}$ and the $b_{i}\in K$ are not all zero.
 Rescaling, we may assume that the $b_{i}$ all lie in $\mathcal{O}_{K}$ and at least one is of valuation zero.
 Now $\widetilde{F}$ is trivially valued; applying the residue map and using the fact that $F$ is a field of representatives for $K$ we find that the $a_{i}$ must have been linearly dependent over $F$ to begin with.
 In fact, this shows that the valuation on the tensor product is unique, since we are forced to set $v\left(\sum a_{i}b_{i}\right)=\min vb_{i}$ for $a_{i}\in\widetilde{F}$ linearly independent over $F$ and $b_{i}\in K$ not all zero.
 This formula is compatible with the action of $\sigma$, so $\left(1\right)$, $\left(2\right)$ and $\left(3\right)$ follow.